sitecast/starter/README.md

 # Sitecast Starter App

-This is a descripton of the starter app.
+This is a description of the starter app.

 ## Getting Started